meechos/meechos.github.io/_posts/2019-10-02-Function_approximator_nn.md

 ---
 layout: page
-title: NN as unversal function approximator
+title:  Neural Networks as Universal Function Approximators
 permalink: /Function_approximator_nn
 ---

-# Neural Networks as Universal Function Approximators

 [The universal approximation theorem](https://en.wikipedia.org/wiki/Universal_approximation_theorem) states that a feed-forward neural network with a single hidden layer containing a finite number of neurons can approximate any continuous function (provided some assumptions on the activation function are met) to an arbitrary precision [1].
 If the function jumps around or has large gaps, we won't be able to approximate it.